hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

 # Terraform Getting Started Guide on GCP with Cloud Shell

-A Getting Started Tutorial for Terraform and Google Cloud Platform, using Google's interactive [Cloud Shell](https://cloud.google.com/shell/).
+A Getting Started Tutorial for Terraform and Google Cloud Platform (GCP), using Google's interactive [Cloud Shell](https://cloud.google.com/shell/).

 This tutorial will help you learn [Terraform](https://www.terraform.io/intro/index.html "Introduction to